Home

 popular

-• JFK to 9/11: Everything is a Rich Manโ€™s Trick: A lengthy overview that spans over three hours, emphasizing wealthโ€™s influence on events.
+• JFK to 9/11: Everything is a Rich Manโ€™s Trick: This lengthy overview, which spans over three hours, criticizes how wealth influences major historical events.

 "Some stuff is just too vivid for them to control."

-Themes in Discussion
+Recurring Themes in Discussions

 Community Sentiment